yxyxchen/wtw_online_experiment/README.md

 Choose the in-person task variant you want to run, say the active-waiting variant.
 Open the corresponding homepage, <span style="color:IndianRed">local_active_index.html</span> in this case, in a browser to launch the experiment.
 The webpage will ask you to enter a participant ID.
 It is then followed by a tutorial session with four practice trials, and the real task.

-By default, the task contains two 10-min blocks, the first one in the HP environment and the second one in the LP environment.
+By default, the task contains two 10-min blocks, the first one in the LP environment and the second one in the HP environment.
 The token is initially worth 0 cents and will be worth 2 cents after a random delay.
 In the HP environment, the delay is drawn from 8 possible values evenly spaced over 0-12 s.
 In the LP environment, the delay is drawn from 8 possible values logarithmically spaced over 0-24 s. **The delay sequence is preprogrammed into the script and therefore the same for every participant.**

 #### 4.2 Data
 Once a participant completes the task, a csv file is automatically saved to the browser's default downloads folder, usually <span style="color:IndianRed">Downloads</span>.
 The file is named with the following format: *wtw_local-raw_participantID_date.csv*

-The csv file saves participant's choice data in the raw jsPsych format.
+The csv file saves the participant's choice data in the raw jsPsych format.
 Please relocate it to the <span style="color:IndianRed">local_data</span> folder and run the python script, <span style="color:IndianRed">parse_local_data.py</span>, to convert it to a readable format and save it at a destination folder of your choice:

 ```bash
 python parse_local_data.py original_csv_path destination_directory